 The fact that his achievements have often been overshadowed by those of Barcelona team-mate Messi should not prevent Iniesta from securing his place amongst the all-time greats.
-At the age of 32, he has already won every piece of silverware on offer and his CV stands up there with the very best.
+Well into his 30s now, he has already won every piece of silverware on offer and his CV stands up there with the very best.

 As far as technicians go, Iniesta is, for me, the best of a generation.
 Pirlo, Scholes, and Xavi all come close but none quite match up to the artistry of the boy who joined Barcelona aged just 12.
 Additionally, he grabbed the most important goal of Barcelona’s greatest ever triumph as well as the most iconic in his country’s history.
 He is, in the purest sense, a legend.